What Should I Do if I Was Charged With Underage Drinking in NC?

 As a young adult, particularly when you are in college, it’s hard to abstain from drinking.
 It is frustrating to be the 19-year-old or 20-year-old surrounded by 21-year-olds who can order beer, wine, or fancy cocktails.
 As a teen, you might see your peers drinking and want to join in.

-Unfortunately for many, giving into the temptation leads them to finding themselves on the wrong side of the law why our criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys routinely represent teens and young adults ticketed for underage drinking at:
+Unfortunately for many, giving in to the temptation leads them to finding themselves on the wrong side of the law why our criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys routinely represent teens and young adults ticketed for underage drinking in North Carolina at:

 - Sporting events